-If you have a Real World Interfaces modified TR-606 without its original documentation, you can determine which memory backup option it uses by reading the section above 0 - What this manual does not apply to, and if it is a machine which has one of these options, looking for the VRAM wire which is pictured next to the positive end of the battery compartment, in the section below: Testing the VRAM voltage.
+If you have a machine without its original documentation, you can determine which memory backup option it uses by reading the section above 0 - What this manual does not apply to, and if it is a machine which has one of these options, looking for the VRAM wire which is pictured next to the positive end of the battery compartment, in the section below: Testing the VRAM voltage.
+(This applies to conventional Devil Fishes with the original ABS plastic case.
+In an AluCase Devil Fish from December 2022 onwards, the VRAM test-point is not necessarily clearly visible, since it is part of a small piece of matrix board on which the positive battery contact is mounted.)

-If the machine lacks this wire, its memory backup arrangement is Option A, assuming I installed this, which I did on most machines I modified after 2006.
-If there is such a wire, then the arrangement is either Option B or C. A machine which we shipped with Option B may have since had a lithium coin-cell added, which means it is now Option C. Alternatively, an Option C machine may have had its coin-cell removed, or this coin-cell may have insufficient charge to power the memory, in which case it is effectively has Option B. To distinguish between Option B and C, remove the back of the machine as noted in the section below Testing the voltage of the 2032 coin-cell battery to see if there is such a battery, and to measure its voltage if there is one.
+If the machine lacks this wire, or is an AluCase machine from December 2022 onwards, its memory backup arrangement is Option A. If there is such a wire, then the arrangement is either Option B or C. One of the few machines we shipped with Option B may have since had a lithium coin-cell added, which means it is now Option C. Alternatively, an Option C machine may have had its coin-cell removed, or this coin-cell may have insufficient charge to power the memory, in which case it is effectively has Option B. To distinguish between Option B and C, remove the back of the machine as noted in the section below Testing the voltage of the 2032 coin-cell battery to see if there is such a battery, and to measure its voltage if there is one.

-Starting in 2015, modified TR-606s generally have Option B if they were for an overseas customer and Option C if they were for an Australian customer.
+Machines modified during and after February 2015, starting with serial number 289, generally have Option B if they were for an overseas customer and Option C if they were for an Australian customer.
 However, machines which were modified earlier than this may have been returned here for further work, and we may have changed them from Option A to Option B or C then.

-2 - The TR-606's original Memory Backup System
+2 - The TB-303's original Memory Backup System

-The TR-606 Drumatix contains a 42 pin single-chip microcontroller, which is generally referred to as the "CPU" (Central Processing Unit).
-This single chip device contains a 4 bit CPU, input-output sections, a limited amount of read-write memory (Random Access Memory = RAM), and a permanently programmed Read Only Memory (ROM).
+The TB-303 Bassline contains a 42 pin single-chip microcontroller, which is generally referred to as the "CPU" (Central Processing Unit).
+This single chip device contains a 4 bit CPU, inputoutput sections, a limited amount of read-write memory (Random Access Memory = RAM), and a permanently programmed Read Only Memory (ROM).
 The ROM section of the chip is manufactured with a pattern of ones and zeroes which form the computer program which causes this chip to perform its sequencer functions.

-The microcontroller chip connects to two battery backed up low-power static RAM chips, each of which has 1024 locations of 4 data bits.
-These chips total 1k bytes of memory, and are used to store the patterns, prescale values, pattern lengths and the track data.
+The microcontroller chip connects to three battery backed up low-power static RAM chips, each of which has 1024 locations of 4 data bits.
+These chips total 1.5k bytes of memory, and are used to store the patterns, pre-scale values, pattern lengths and the track data.
 Low power static RAM chips retain their data as long as power is applied to them, since each memory cell is a simple flip-flop of six transistors.
 A flip-flop can be set into either the flipped state (low on the left, on high the right) or the flopped state (high on the left and low on the right) and will remain in this state as long as power is applied.
 That state can be read, or later changed.
 (Dynamic RAM chips, as used for the main memory in PCs, are cheaper per bit, but require constant external refresh drive activity to retain their data, which is stored in capacitors.)